QuanAnhHoang/Covid-Data-Analytics-Tool/README.md

 ***

-# Assessment Details

-In this assignment, you are asked to implement a text-based program using Java language and OOP techniques.
-The details of the assignment will be released around week 4.
-There are 3 main parts:

-- OOP design and implementation: you need to design and implement a class hierarchy to make your program flexible and easy to maintain
-- Problem-solving tasks: you need to apply control statements, algorithms, data structures, etc. to solve particular tasks

 # Problem Details

 The COVID-19 pandemic is becoming worse over time.
 Although not having a firm background in medicine and health, you want to contribute to the community in fighting this battle.
 By reading science articles, you know that health decision-makers need to process a lot of data to make informed and insightful decisions.
 Possessing several RMIT programming–related courses’ HD under your belt (even though your lecturer deliberately limits the number of HDs to just around 10%), you know that you can create an intensive data processing and analytics tool that may be beneficial to policymakers.